 Now that we have discussed what it is we are looking for we can take a look at the tools we use to monitor and gauge the environment.

 Below is a sampling of the equipment The PROS Team uses in their investigations.
 Some of them are complicated and expensive and others are very basic and cheap.
-Nearly all of the equipment used by Pros and other teams were invented and designed for other purposes but work well for paranormal investigating.
-Some have needed slight modifications, other none at all.
+Nearly all of the equipment used by PROS and other teams were invented and designed for other purposes but work well for paranormal investigating and documenting.
+Some items have needed slight modifications, other none at all.

 The #1 Most Important